 To use the app, you must have a smartphone which meets the following criteria:

-- Apple: iOS devices must be updated to at least version iOS 13.5.
+- Apple: iOS devices must be updated to at least version iOS 12.5.
 If your phone is not up to date, you will be told you need to update your operating system when you try to download the app.
-For iOS, iPhone 6s is the oldest model on which the app can be used.
+For iOS, iPhone 5s, 6 and 6+ are the oldest models on which the app can currently be used.